 1951 Bentley Mark VI

-Sedan Car for sale by LBI Limited in Philadelphia, Pennsylvania 19124
+Sedan Car for sale in Bellevue, Washington 98004

 If you're a fan of vintage Japanese cars, be sure to check out Nissan's online heritage site.
 There are tons of vintage Nissan pics and specs going all the way back to the 1920s.
 Each featured car or truck has relevant specs and a little "detail" tab that gives some background on that specific car.